The Mother of Us All:

 In Astrology, the “flowing” nature of maternal nurturing is overseen by the sign whose elemental essence is watery in nature, that being the sign of Cancer and its corresponding House the sign of the Crab rules over, the 4th.

-Upon hearing a person being born with a 4th House that contains a stellium (3 heavenly bodies or more) of 4 planets involving the Sun, Mars, Venus, and Neptune including that person’s chart ruler, or planet whose influence oversees their entire natal chart, one would theorize Motherhood and Nurturing to be major points of influence over that person’s entire life cycle.
+Upon hearing a person being born with a 4th House that contains a stellium (3 heavenly bodies or more) of 4 planets involving the Sun, Mars, Venus, and Neptune including that person’s chart ruler, or planet whose influence oversees their entire natal chart, one would theorize Motherhood and Nurturing to be major areas of focus over that person’s entire life cycle.

 Upon hearing that same person also being born with the planet of hardship nicknamed “the Lord of Karma” otherwise known as Saturn being placed in its polar opposite sign of Cancer, it could be astrologically presumed that Motherhood and Nurturing would also cause said individual some of the greatest pain of their life, yet provide that person their most significant life lessons as well.

 Thus it was on October 3rd, 1944 when Roy Uwe Ludwig Horn entered the world.